Be Patient. Order in process.

 Yes.
 Contrary to popular belief, having a Dutch door doesn't mean that bugs need free range into the home.
 Adding a screen is absolutely possible on this type of door, thanks to the option of a retractable screen on the upper door section.

-A retractable screen gets installed on one side of the door frame.
+A retractable screen door gets installed on one side of the door frame.
 Its housing is long enough to accommodate a screen that fits the full door opening.
 Pull on the screen to extend it over to the other side of the door frame, latch it with its included latching mechanism, and you'll have an easy-to-use makeshift screen for your Dutch door.
 Retractable screens offer a simple and affordable way to add a covering to your upper Dutch door to prevent bugs from getting inside.
 You’ll still get airflow, just like you would from any other screen door.

 Don't forget that you can also seal doors for winter when you have an exterior Dutch door.
 Like a regular door, Dutch doors sit within a frame, which you can winterize them to avoid warm air escaping and cool air coming in.
 During the winter, your retractable screen housing can stay right on the door frame so it's ready to go again in the springtime when the outdoors warm up.